 4. TAPE VS EYELETS

 Although the majority of rods that are up in houses are tracks to accommodate taped curtains, eyelets are becoming increasingly popular.
 Eyelets are slightly easier to install, no curtains hooks or prongs needed, and the end result tends to be a cleaner, more modern look.
 Eyelets also allow you to cover more window, as it's not necessary to have them as full as taped curtains.
-However, if you prefer a fuller look, taper curtains would be your better option.
+However, if you prefer a fuller look, taped curtains would be your better option.
 There's no right or wrong here, it's more about finding the curtain that best suits your personal style or circumstances.
 You might have moved to a rental that already has tape tracks in places, in which case it's more cost-effective and convenient to use what is already available.

 Tape curtains have also made a modern comeback in recent months with a refreshed look thanks to clever accessories.
 Using modern curtain loops on your taped curtains can create a plush, but contemporary look.